 When trauma and grief co-exist, your body shows symptoms When this happens, the grief becomes stuck in the body and we start to see health complications arise: insomnia, increase in blood pressure and heart rate, decreased immunity, etc. This is due to the chronic activation of the arousal system.

 In other words, when grief becomes stuck in our bodies, our bodies feel like we're not safe, like our lives are being threatened.
 Yes, it's like we're being chased by that bear again.
-This is why one entire module of the Healing Hearts program is dedicated to traumatic grief release.
+This is why one entire module of the Whole Story program is dedicated to traumatic grief release.

 How to remove the dam and make the river flow again